 Public policy implementation can take place in various types of organizations.
 Students in this course engage in a collaborative study of strategic planning, management, and leadership in the context of public and nonprofit organizations.
 Students in this course identify, analyze, and evaluate the intricate relationships between strategic planning, management, and leadership from an international perspective.
 Students connect three key institutional elements: thinking, acting, and leading strategically.
 They apply a management systems approach as they develop, adopt, manage, and lead a strategic plan for an international public or nonprofit organization or with an international focus.
 Students will understand the strategic context for practical decision making for international public and nonprofit organizations, emphasizing the central role of the environment in the strategic planning process.
 Through this course, students are offered a hands-on approach that tests students' ability to make effective and timely management and leadership decisions in complex and uncertain conditions.

-In this course, students explore the application of psychological theory and practice to human resources activities in organizations.
-They examine related topics, including job analysis and design, employee selection and placement, training and development, performance management and appraisal, and legal and ethical considerations in human resources management.
-Through a group project case study, students research, assess, and share critical issues in personnel psychology.
-They also demonstrate their ability to conduct effective research and review literature through a final research paper on a topic of interest related to course content and theory.
+In this course, students explore the application of psychological theory and practice to human resource activities in organizations.
+They examine related topics, including job analysis and design, employee selection and placement, training and development, performance management and appraisal, and legal and ethical considerations in human resource management.
+Students research, assess, and share critical issues in personnel psychology.

 Students are provided with the opportunity to synthesize knowledge and skills acquired throughout their program into a practical project designed to promote positive social change in a capstone project.
 During this course, students work on a capstone project in which they complete a major integrative paper on a topic related to their specialization, incorporating theoretical and practical knowledge as well as social scientific research skills acquired throughout the program.
 The instructor may approve other capstone projects presented by students.